 I am currently a Professor of Athletic Training.
 During my many years at Lynchburg, I have served as the Head Athletic Trainer, Clinical Education Coordinator, and Faculty Athletic Representative.
-I have been a certified Athletic Trainer for over 30 years and spent the first five years of my career working as an assistant athletic trainer at Northwestern University.
+I have been a certified Athletic Trainer for over 30 years and spent the first five years of my career working as an athletic trainer at Northwestern University.

 - PhD in Kinesiology – University of Virginia, 2005